alexandergitter/chacha20/README.md

 A pure Ruby implementation of the Salsa20 and ChaCha20 stream ciphers.
 Supports arbitrary seeking inside the keystream.

+**NOTE**: This is not intended to be used in production software.
+For educational purposes only.

 ## Installation

 For the time being, this is not on rubygems.org.
 Point your Gemfile to this repository.